Frequently Asked Questions

 What does it cost and what types of payment do you accept?

-The Life Skills Experience (Summer Program) costs $50 for each session.
-For each additional child enrolled in the program the cost is $20.
-To add a second session the cost is also $20 per participant.
+The Life Skills Experience (Summer Program) costs $40 for each session.
+The cost decreases for each additional child enrolled in the program.
+Please use the graphic below to determine the 2019 fee to enroll in our Life Skills Experience.
 You may pay for registration using a credit card online or by cash/check.
+Scholarships are also available.

 Why is the cost so low?